PRAISE-group/guidelines-technical/README.md

     -   `conclusion.tex` -- Final Conclusion.
     -   `appendix.tex` -- All extra information needed to understand the paper but you cannot put in the paper for page restrictions.
 Must write properly because people do read it for more insights about your paper.

-# Paper Guidelines
+## Paper Guidelines

+- Maintain a single folder (root), GitHub repository for the paper.
+Avoid Overleaf.
+- Pull changes before making a change, push you changes frequently.
+Avoid `git conflicts` and never do `git rebase`.
+- Grammar Checks.
+Spelling Checks.
-- No hardcoded references, all `ref{}` better, `Cref{}`
+- No hard-coded references, all `ref{}` better, `Cref{}`
 - Figures, code etc caption below, tables caption top.
-- Stress with `\textit{}` but donot stress everything, use sparingly.
+- Stress with `\textit{}` but do not stress everything, use sparingly.
 - Learn using `\boxed{}`, `\fbox{}` and `\parbox{}`.
 - Do not keep citations for the last moment.
 - Do not change the emblem if the conference/journal explicitly mentions it.
 - Do not paste first two paragraphs of Introduction in the abstract section of the submission site.
+- Check for `??` and `???` in the paper.
+- Check if your references are referred and cited at the right place correctly.
+- Keep code and figures close the place where you explain or refer it.